-Assuming Dr. Wang terminated his employment with us for good reason, or we terminated Dr. Wang's employment without cause, in either case within the Effective Change in Control Period, on December 31, 2011, we would have been potentially required to pay Dr. Wang severance payments totaling \$678,590 and an estimated amount of up to \$13,060 for COBRA health insurance premiums.
-The value from the acceleration of his then unvested equity awards would have been \$759,740, calculated by multiplying the number of then unvested shares subject to outstanding stock options and restricted stock units by the closing market price on December 31, 2011, which was \$14.70, less the aggregate amount of applicable exercise prices.
+Assuming such termination occurred within the CIC Period on December 31, 2012, we would have been potentially required to pay Mr. Shaughnessy severance payments totaling \$500,000, an estimated amount of up to \$36,000 for COBRA health insurance premiums, and the value from the acceleration of 100% of his equity awards (which, for any unvested full-value awards subject to performance-based vesting where the performance period has not yet ended, will be at the on-target performance level), which would have been \$4,987,000 calculated by multiplying the number of then unvested shares subject to outstanding stock options and restricted stock units by the December 2012 Share Value, less the aggregate amount of applicable exercise prices.